lucashsouza/lucashsouza/README.md

 	</a>
 </div>

-- 🚀 Apaixonado por tecnologia, e sempre em busca novos conhecimentos e desafios.
+- 🚀 Passionate about technology, always seeking new knowledge and challenges.
-- 🖥️ Trabalho como **Desenvolvedor Android**
+- 🖥️ I work as an **Android Developer**

 <br/>